faudio/faudio/doc/Error handling.md

 Some examples of user errors are:

-* Calling [peek](@ref doremir_buffer_poke) with an index outside the buffer range.
+  * Calling [peek](@ref doremir_buffer_peek) with an index outside the buffer range.
-  * Correct usage: call [size](@ref doremir_buffer_size) to determine the size of the buffer.
+  * Calling [destroy](@ref doremir_destroy) on a value after passing it to a destructive function.
   * Passing a value missing a required interface to a generic function or collection.
-  * Correct usage: Use a [dynamic check](@ref DynInterfaceCheck), an [generic value](@ref Existential) or some other technique to assure that the value implement all required interfaces.
-* Calling [destroy](@ref doremir_destroy) on a value after passing it to a destructive function.
-  * Correct usage: Destroy the value exactly once.

 User errors have undefined result, but in practice the process in which the Audio Engine is running will probably crash.
 If the library is built in debug mode, an file number and message is usually printed.
-Note that while user errors are ubiquitous in a C or C++ library, they can often be avoided when using another language.
-For example Lisp bindings could be written to always perform dynamic interface checks, always call destroy from a finalizer and so on.

 # Recoverable errors {#Recoverable}